East Lambrook Manor Gardens

 is Britain's foremost cottage garden, hence its English Heritage Grade 1 status.
 The iconic and quintessentially English garden was created by the celebrated 20th-century plantswoman and gardening writer Margery Fish.
 It was here that she developed her own style of gardening, combining old-fashioned and contemporary plants in a relaxed and informal manner to create a garden of immense beauty and charm.

 The garden is characterised by many winding paths through abundant borders and is renowned as the premier example of the English cottage garden style.
 It has noted collections of snowdrops, hellebores and hardy geraniums and there is an excellent specialist hardy plant nursery in the garden.

 - The garden is open Tuesday to Saturday, 10am to 5pm, until 30th October plus Sundays in February.

 - To visit the garden please pre-book a ticket and show your order confirmation email (phone or print out) on arrival.
-Then you can stay as long as you like provided you observe strict social distancing.
+Then you can stay as long as you like until the garden closes.

 - Gardeners' World 2-for-1 Card holders and other 2-for-1 offer holders should book a free ticket online and show your card or voucher on entry along with your ticket to validate your booking.
 Don't forget to book and pay for a second ticket online for the person accompanying you.
 To do this you need to enter 1 (for one ticket) in one of the paid options, DON'T enter 2 (for two tickets) in the Free (2-for-1) option as this will result in two free tickets being booked.
 (We are unable to offer a Single Visitor Discount at the present time and please note the card is not transferrable.)

 - Should a serious outbreak of Covid recur, please observe any Covid related social distancing rules and other relevant signage or instructions displayed in the garden on your visit.